 Colleagues wishing to nominate a Visiting Professor (VP) should contact their School Research Support Manager.
-School Research Support Managers should rank their nominations and send a completed application form and a short CV (max 2 pages) for each candidate to Laura Dobson by 18 January 2018.
+School Research Support Managers should rank their nominations and send a completed application form and a short CV (max 2 pages) for each candidate to Louise McMahon (email@example.com) by 16 January 2019.
 Please note that applications received directly from nominees will not be accepted.
 Only applications received via School Research Support Managers will be accepted.
-Decisions will be communicated to Schools by the end of February 2018.
+Decisions will be communicated to Schools by the end of February 2019.

 Guidance on completing the application form